ogjayrussell/ogjayrussell/README.md

 ## 🌟 Highlights

-- 🚀 Work experience with Johnson & Johnson, Avant and Hyper Anna.
+- 🚀 Work experience with Johnson & Johnson, Avant and Hyper Anna (Alteryx AutoInsights).
 - 🎓 Graduated from University of Technology Sydney (UTS).
 Further certififications in Data Science through an intensive course with General Assembly.
-- 🌱 I’m currently learning about Active Inference.
+- 🌱 I’m currently learning about Parameter Efficient Fine-Tuning (PEFT) methods.
-- 💬 Ask me about the latest philosophies behind AI.
+- 💬 Ask me about the latest prospects of AI.

 ## 💼 Professional Experience